zombiemaker/ontologies/docs/index.md

 I like abstract and metaphysical thinking.
 Because of that, I have discovered that I enjoy creating digital ontology models of the wonderful universe that the Lord has made.

-I have created a number of onotology models for different domains that I have interests in.
-I create them as a by-product of my efforts to understand the universe and how different aspects and elements in and beyond creation related to one another.
+I have created a number of onotology models for different domains that I am interested in.
+I create them as a by-product of my efforts to understand the universe and how different aspects and elements in and beyond creation relate to one another.

 I share my work with everyone in hopes that it helps us better understand the universe together and better communicate with one another.